 Because the analyzer is an optical instrument, it is possible that particulate in the gas sample could interfere with the NO-NO2-NOX readings, even though the sampling/referencing cyclic operation of the instrument is designed to eliminate such interference.
-In order to avoid frequent cleaning of the optics and flow handling components, installation of a Teflon filter between the ambient sample line and the sample port of the analyzer must be done before the operation of the analyzer.
+In order to avoid frequent cleaning of the optics and flow handling components, a Teflon filter must be installed between the ambient sample line and the sample port of the analyzer prior to operation.
 A 0.5-micron Teflon filter will not degrade the NO2 concentration.
 However, if particulate matter builds up on the filter, the particulate matter will destroy some of the NO2 in the sample.